The first step in making diagnosing IBS is for the healthcare provider to identify if an individual has symptoms of IBS.

 - a change in how their bowel movements look, or

-Celiac disease is a genetic condition of the small intestine that develops in people intolerant to gluten (a common ingredient in many foods including grains, wheat, rye and barely, as well as many processed foods).
+- Celiac disease is a genetic condition of the small intestine that develops in people who are unable to eat gluten (a common ingredient in many foods including grains, wheat, rye, and barley, as well as many processed foods).
 It causes malabsorption of nutrients and food and results in symptoms similar to those in IBS.

 Generally, screening for celiac disease with blood tests is recommended in those with irritable bowel syndrome with diarrhea (IBS-D).
 If the blood test is positive, an upper endoscopy should be performed to examine and biopsy the small intestine to confirm the diagnosis.
 The healthcare provider may also check for inflammatory bowel disease (IBD) by testing to see if certain proteins are present.